Byron H. and Mary V. Weeth Professor of Dental Research

 - Course Instructor, Advanced Oral Biology (OBIO 855)

-- Our research areas include cell cycle regulation and the DNA damage response (DDR).
-We are particularly interested in the connection between these pathways and human cancer.
-Dysregulation of these pathways has been shown to be a causal factor in cancer progression, and therapeutic solutions to improve cancer treatment through manipulating the DDR or cell cycle machinery are dearly sought.
+Our research areas include cell cycle regulation and the DNA damage response (DDR).
+We are particularly interested in the connection between these pathways and human cancer, including cancer of oral cavity.
+Dysregulation of these pathways has been established as a causal factor in cancer progression, and therapeutic solutions to improve cancer treatment through manipulating the DDR or cell cycle machinery are dearly sought.
 It is, however, imperative to delineate the mechanistic basis of these pathways in order to fully translate these studies into clinical benefits.
-These fundamental and evolutionarily-conserved processes are extremely complicated in nature, and scientific efforts to understand them are likely to benefit from utilization of comprehensive experimental systems.
-We combine reconstitutive studies in Xenopus egg extracts and other in vitro systems with functional investigations in mammalian cells and tumor models to reveal new insights into these processes.
-With this comprehensive panel of experimental systems, we are poised to make unique and substantial contributions in this research field.
+Our ongoing research efforts are directed to characterize new mechanisms that confer oral cancer resistance to radiation, chemotherapy and immunotherapy, and to develop new therapeutic strategies that potentially improve the treatment outcome of oral cancer.

 - Ren D, Fisher LA, Wang L, Williams BC, Goldberg ML, and Peng A. (2017) Cell Cycle-dependent regulation of greatwall kinase by protein phosphatase 1 and regulatory subunit 3B.
 J Biol Chem 292:10026-10034.
 PMID: 28446604.